ihor-kargo/debug-auction-interface/README.md

 ## Overview

-The Debug Auction Interface Tool is part of Kraken and helps support users debug bids.
+The Debug Auction Interface is part of Kraken and helps support users debug bids.
 It allows users to specify bid parameters, view logs, and debug Kraken workflows through a simple, clean UI.

 ## Features